 Winter in Greece

-While it’s too cold to lounge on the beaches of the Greek islands, winter in Greece provides the opportunity for a different travel experience entirely.
+It may be too cold to lounge on the beaches of the Greek islands.
+However, winter in Greece provides the opportunity for a different travel experience entirely.

 Athens is a perfect place to travel to in Greece during the winter months.
-The past few winters have actually seen the city and the Acropolis covered in snow, so opting to travel at this time may enable you to bear witness to this majestic spectacle.
+The past few winters have actually seen the city and the Acropolis covered in snow.
+As such, opting to travel at this time may enable you to bear witness to this majestic spectacle.

 Karpenisi is a stunning mountain village that sits on the slopes of Mount Timfristos in Evritania, Central Greece.
 It is often referred to as being the “Switzerland of Greece” on account of its dramatic natural scenery.

 Greek tourists flock to Karpenisi in late December in order to ski at Mount Velouchi.
 However, Karpenisi is so much more than “just another” ski destination.
-The highlight of the region is the quaint stone villages that encompass Karpenisi.
+The highlight of the region is the quaint stone villages that encompass the town.

 Venture 25km out of town to Proussos, a dramatic Orthodox Monastery perched on the edge of a cliff.
-Stop by the village of Gavros to sample hearty cuisine that is particular to Evritania, and then visit Palio Mikro Chorio to shop for traditional products and handicrafts.
+Stop by the village of Gavros to sample hearty cuisine that is particular to Evritania.
+Then, visit Palio Mikro Chorio to shop for traditional products and handicrafts.

 The Northern Greek city of Kastoria is not a tourist destination.
 However, it’s a worthy place to visit for those who wish to venture off the beaten path in Greece.